Research News - September / October 2021 #5

 [Conferences] The Implanteus Lectures resume

-The 'Implanteus Lectures' resumed on Wednesday 12 October.
+The "Implanteus Lectures" resumed on Wednesday 12 October.

 >> Download the programme in French

->> Download the programme in English
+>> Download the programme

 Scientific and Technical Culture

-Call for entries: Science in Bubbles
+Call for entries: Sciences en bulles

-The call is aimed at PhD students.
+The call is aimed at doctoral students.

 >> Download the call for applications